The Scholarship System

 The SAI doesn’t factor in the size of a student’s household in the same fashion as the EFC.
 Additionally, while the EFC cannot fall below zero, it is possible to end up with an SAI figure as low as -$1,500.
 This makes it easier to identify particularly high-need students.

-Another facet of the SAI is that it will create a framework where low-income students with significant financial need based on their FAFSA could receive Direct Loans and Pell Grants with values that exceed the student’s cost of attendance (COA) for going to a specific college.
-With that, students may be eligible for financial aid that could support certain non-school-related costs, like living expenses.
+Another facet of the SAI is that it will create a framework where low-income students with significant financial need-based aid on their FAFSA could receive Direct Loans and Pell Grants with values that exceed the student’s cost of attendance (COA) for going to a specific college.
+With that, students may be eligible for financial aid packages that could support certain non-school-related costs, like living expenses.
 That’s something the EFC didn’t offer.

 The Consolidated Appropriations Act of 2021 also repealed a limitation restricting the amount of subsidized student loans a student could access during their lifetime.
 The subsidized usage limit applies (SULA) prevented students from accessing subsidized Direct Loans totaling over 150 percent of their college program’s published length.